deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18693/index.md

 ![](figures/figures_18_0.png)

-> 🔼 The figure shows the performance comparison of various LLMs on MATH benchmark and Llama3-8B fine-tuned on different publicly available datasets.
+> 🔼 The figure shows the performance of different language models on the MATH benchmark, comparing the results obtained using different data synthesis methods, including ScaleQuest, and highlighting the improvements achieved by ScaleQuest.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Left: Results of different models on MATH, where -ScaleQuest denotes ours.
 Right: Results of Llama3-8B fine-tuned on publicly available datasets constructed by different methods.